-This course is designed to improve students' abilities to read poetry critically; to study the poems and poets in the context of American literature and culture; and to study this poetry in the context of allied arts, including landscape painting and photography.
-Emerson, Poe, Whitman and Dickinson are the major poets studied.
-Other poets studied include Bryant, Longfellow, Whittier, Melville and Crane.
-Prerequisite: ENG 102.
+This course is designed to improve students' abilities to read poetry critically, to study the poems and poets in the context of American literature and culture, and to study this poetry in the context of allied arts, including landscape painting and photography.
+Prerequisite: earned grade of "C-" or better in ENG 101.
 Three credits.